jwiegley/use-package/README.md

 will run this command at some point in the future.
 If you start Emacs and begin typing straight away, loading will happen eventually.

     (use-package pabbrev
       :commands global-pabbrev-mode
-  :idle (global-pabbrev-mode))
+      :idle (global-pabbrev-mode)
+      :idle-priority 3)

-Idle functions are run in the order in which they are evaluated.
-If you have many, it may take sometime for all to run. `use-package` will always tell you if there is an error in the form which can otherwise be difficult to debug.
+Idle functions are run in the order in which they are evaluated, unless you specify a priority using `:idle-priority`, in which case lower priority functions are run first (the default priority is 5).
+If you have many idle functions, it may take sometime for all to run. `use-package` will always tell you if there is an error in the form which can otherwise be difficult to debug.
 It may tell you about functions being eval'd, depending on the value of `use-package-verbose`.
 Other good candidates for `:idle` are `yasnippet`, `auto-complete` and `autopair`.

 Finally, you may wish to use `:pre-load`.
 This form runs before everything else whenever the `use-package` form evals; the package in question will